310mc/https-310mc.github.io-tl/source/_posts/abyss/second_half.md

 {% endbubble %}

 {% bubble Madara kidnorsmile %}
-That’s ‘cause a world where eeeveryone’s happy, smiling and getting along all the time feels creepy.
+That’s ‘cause a world where everyone’s happy, smiling and getting along aaall the time feels creepy.

 Keep this in mind: In our world, when there’s someone laughing, there’s someone angry.
 When there’s someone happy, there’s someone who wants to force them to be unhappy.